wpendl99/.github/profile/webFrameworks/performanceMonitoring/performanceMonditoring.md

 ## Network latency

 You pay a latency price for every network request that you make.
-For this reason you want to avoid making unnecessary or large requests.
+For this reason, you want to avoid making unnecessary or large requests.

 Network latency is impacted by the amount of data that you send, the amount of data a user can receive per second (this is called bandwidth), and the distance the data has to travel.